What if bike comfort is more important than bike safety?

 But that doesn't stop me from being scared of raising my hands in the air in the front seat of a roller coaster.

 When I'm riding my bike along a five-lane arterial road, I know, rationally, that the professional truck driver next to me is statistically unlikely to suddenly swerve to his right, crushing and killing me.

 But that doesn't mean I like to bike on a street like this:

 Last week, I interviewed a man whose main ideas about street design have been rejected by mainstream bike advocates in the United States: John Forester, founder of the "vehicular cycling" concept.
 Because cars and bikes rarely collide when they can see each other, Forester and his allies argue, people should ride bicycles where they are most visible: right down the middle of standard traffic lanes.
 Protected bike lanes modeled on those in Northern Europe, they argue, move people on bikes to the side of the roadway where they're harder for people in cars to see.

 There's something to this argument.
 If there weren't, it wouldn't have been nearly so successful in the 1970s and 1980s.
-To Forester and his successors, such as Bicycle Quarterly's Jan Heine, peoples' desire to use protected bike lanes is irrational and therefore unjustifiable.
+To Forester and his more moderate successors, such as Bicycle Quarterly's Jan Heine, peoples' desire to use protected bike lanes is irrational and therefore unjustifiable.

 "Most Americans suffer from bicyclist inferiority complex," Forester told me.
 "Most of the things that they like appeal to their phobias."

 There's a standard response to Forester, Heine and others who make this case against protected bike lanes: that although no intersection is perfect and a given protected lane might slightly increase the short-term risk of collision at a given intersection, a city that offers a robust network of protected lanes will actually become safer in the long run, because more people will ride bikes.